 Getting the best shot during a Roatan dive vacation

 There are several different things you must consider when attempting to get the best photo.

 1.)
 Subject- Of course the most important part of your photo is the subject.
 Choosing the right subject for your photo can take time and research.
 Part of choosing the right subject is choosing the right place to photograph.
-Luckily, dive sites in Roatan offer some fantastic opportunities for macro photography, and your dive guide will most likely take you to the best spots.
+Luckily, dive sites near Roatan dive resorts offer some fantastic opportunities for macro photography, and your dive guide will most likely take you to the best spots.
 When thinking about what you want your subject to be, many suggest picking a creature with big eyes.
 This often translates well into a photograph, and people are drawn to this type of picture.
 You also may want to think about whether part of a creature deserves emphasis.
 Choosing subjects that are calm in the presence of divers will also benefit you greatly.